Sign Language - People Development Network

-The passing of the American Sign Language Act made sign language gain popularity – now one of the fifth most used languages in the United States.
-Learning sign language can give you a peek into the culture and life of the hard-hearing communities.
-As a leader, it’s important to make an effort to learn sign language as it can help you become more inspiring and impactful in your communication, which would ultimately enable you to easily influence those around you.
+The passage of the American Sign Language Act led to the increased popularity of sign language, now one of the five most widely used languages in the United States.
+Learning sign language can give you a glimpse into the culture and life of the Deaf communities.
+As a leader, it’s essential to make an effort to learn sign language, as it can help you become more inspiring and impactful in your communication, ultimately enabling you to influence those around you easily.

 Below are more reasons why you should learn sign language to be an effective leader: